Economy of Romania: Wealth per adult

 In 2021, the median wealth per adult in Romania was estimated by Credit Suisse at USD 20,389.
 Average wealth per adult was USD 42,351.

 35% of the 15.1 million Romanian adults had a wealth of less than USD 10,000.
 This is an improvement from 40% in 2018.

 Tourism

 Romania is a popular tourist destination, with more than 15.7 million domestic and foreign tourists in 2018.

 Romania's tourism took a great hit during the 2020 COVID-19 pandemic, with a drop of as much as 68.7% of foreign visitors in 2020, but it's beginning to recover in 2022.

-Romania has cities of great cultural interest (Sibiu, Bucharest, Constanța, Brașov, Iași, Timișoara, Cluj-Napoca, Alba Iulia, Oradea), beaches and seaside resorts, ski resorts, and well-preserved rural regions appreciated for their beauty and tranquillity.
-Romania is also the destination of many religious pilgrimages, hosting several thousands visitors each year.
+Romania has many cities of cultural interest including Sibiu, Bucharest, Constanța, Brașov, Iași, Timișoara, Cluj-Napoca, Alba Iulia, and Oradea.
+It also has many beaches, seaside resorts, ski resorts, and well-preserved rural regions which are appreciated for their beauty and tranquillity.
+Romania is the destination of many religious pilgrimages, hosting several thousands visitors each year.